gabe-camp/commitizen/docs/bump.md

 The version is bumped **automatically** based on the commits.

-The commits should follow the rules of the commiter in order to be parsed properly.
+The commits should follow the rules of the committer in order to be parsed properly.

 It is possible to specify a **prerelease** (alpha, beta, release candidate) version.